gbafana25/tuxsav/README.md

 ## TODO:
-- combine requests from `-sync` into array of data
 - consider using base64 encoding for file data, either manually or w/ library
 - display elapsed time for modification date